ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 This document utilizes the NIST definition of Access Management [[NIST SP 1800-21B](#-NIST-SP-1800-21B)]: The set of practices that enables only those permitted the ability to perform an action on a particular resource.

 The most common access management approaches are:
-- Role Based Access Management (RBAC) tying access rights to a system defined roles and its attributes.
+- Role Based Access Management (RBAC) tying access rights to a system defined roles and its attributes
-- Access Control List (ACL) tying access rights to a table listing the permissions attached to computing resources.
+- Access Control List (ACL) tying access rights to a table listing the permissions attached to computing resources
-- Attribute Based Access Control (ABAC) tying access rights to an evaluation of a set of rules and policies to manage access rights according to specific attributes, such as environmental, system, object, or user information.
+- Attribute Based Access Control (ABAC) tying access rights to an evaluation of a set of rules and policies to manage access rights according to specific attributes, such as environmental, system, object, or user information

 #### **[R63]**
 Abstraction Layers utilized in a BPI MUST support security policy management.